 - Wisconsin has experienced several consecutive years of reductions in K-12 education funding, beginning with 2011 Wisconsin Act 32, which decreased general school aids by \$749 million over the biennium.
 As a result of the 2011-13 state budget school districts experienced a 5.5% revenue limit cut.
-This had a strong impact on the District, specifically demonstrated by a significant drop in general fund balance in fiscal year 2011.
-However, in fiscal year 2012-2013, the District was able to recover that fund balance as a result of spending cuts and more conservative staffing practices.
-While litigation and interpretation at the State level surrounding the Municipal Employment Relations Act ("MERA"), as amended by 2011 Wisconsin Act 10, is ongoing, the District has enacted agreements with all bargaining units related to wages, and employee relations remain in good standing with all groups. - Pursuant to the amendment to MERA described above, beginning in fiscal year 2012-13, employees were required to pay 50% of pension contributions to the Wisconsin Retirement System.
-During 2013-2014, employees are also contributing significantly more to their health insurance premiums, which will have a positive fiscal impact. - In October 2011 and March 2012, KUSD received a partial settlement from the CDO lawsuit.
+This had a strong impact on the District, specifically demonstrated by a significant drop in general fund balance in fiscal year 2011. - The 2013-15 state budget did include slight increases to the allowed per pupil amount for revenue limit calculation purposes, however this has not allowed for a full recovery of pre-2011 spending levels.
+Looking ahead to the 2015-17 state budget, which has yet to be determined, the District does not expect any significant changes to funding, either positive or negative. - In October 2011 and March 2012, KUSD received a partial settlement from the CDO lawsuit.
 The Securities and Exchange Commission took action against the Royal Bank of Canada Capital Markets LLC for its misconduct in the sale of unsuitable investments to five Wisconsin school districts, including the District, and its inadequate disclosures regarding the risks associated with those investments.
 Proceeds received to date (beyond payments for legal fees) have been used to pay down the related \$9.5m State Trust Fund loan.
-The balance remaining on the State Trust Fund loan at June 30, 2012 is \$3,360,000.
-Legal action continues in this suit.
+The balance remaining on the State Trust Fund loan at June 30, 2014 is \$3,155,000.
+Following successful settlement with Stifel, the districts amended their complaint to include Stifel as a plaintiff against the RBC defendants.
+While legal action continues in this suit, all counterclaims against the school district Plaintiffs and all but one against the OPEB trust Plaintiffs, have been dismissed.